MichaelDAbadJr/MichaelDAbadJr/README.md

 ## Skills & Technologies [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='80'>](https://github.com/MichaelDAbadJr)

 ### Front-End Development
-Proficient in React.js and Vite, I specialize in creating dynamic and responsive user interfaces.
+Proficient in React.js, Javascript, and HTML & CSS, I specialize in creating dynamic and responsive user interfaces.
 I manage state using a variety of tools, including:
 - **`useState` and `useReducer` Hooks**: For managing local component state and handling more complex state logic.
 - **Custom Hooks**: To encapsulate and reuse stateful logic across components.
 - **Redux Toolkit**: For global state management in larger applications, providing a scalable and maintainable approach to state management.

 ### Back-End Development
+Skilled in Node.js and Express, I have extensive experience in:
+- **Developing RESTful APIs**: Creating and managing endpoints, routes, and handling HTTP methods (GET, POST, PUT, DELETE).
+- **MVC Architecture**: Implementing the Model-View-Controller pattern to structure applications and separate concerns.
-Skilled in Node.js and Express, I have a proven track record of developing RESTful APIs and integrating them with cloud services.
-My expertise includes setting up and managing Google Cloud Storage, handling image uploads, and deploying scalable applications on platforms like Google App Engine and Heroku.
+- **Google Cloud Integration**: Managing Google Cloud Storage, handling image uploads, and deploying applications on Google App Engine.

 ### Database Management
 Experienced with both MongoDB and PostgreSQL, I excel in designing efficient database schemas, managing data relationships, and ensuring data integrity.
 My experience includes working with the MERN stack and leveraging PostgreSQL for robust relational data management.

 ### Deployment & CI/CD
-I deploy my front-end applications on Netlify, leveraging its capabilities for automatic builds and deployments.
+I deploy my front-end applications on Netlify, and my back-end applications on Heroku or Google App Engine if Google Cloud integrations are required; leveraging their capabilities for automatic builds and deployments.
 My CI/CD pipeline is integrated with GitHub, ensuring that any updates pushed to my repositories trigger automated deployment processes, keeping my projects up-to-date and continuously integrated.

 ### Containerization
 Familiar with Docker, I use it to create and manage containerized environments, making development, testing, and deployment more efficient and consistent.